QPeiran/PythonStatistics/README.md

 Step 2-7: loop out the final data for analysis as "prepared data"

 Key Points:
-#using outer/full join to perserve at much raw data as possible (concat)
+#using outer/full join to perserve as much raw data as possible (concat)

 #pd.Timestamp("timestamp aliked data") => return a "timestamp"